15 Different Types of Rakes for Domestic Use

 The most common type of rake, the one that most people will think of when hearing the word rake, is the classic leaf rake, often referred to as a lawn rake.

 A leaf rake and a lawn rake are very similar and often used interchangeably.
-I consider a leaf rake a type of lawn rake with plastic tines rather than metal ones, and as such is most suitable for easy leaf cleaning in smaller yards.
+I consider a leaf rake a type of lawn rake with plastic tines rather than metal ones, and as such, it is most suitable for easy leaf cleaning in smaller yards.

 2. Lawn Rake

-As mentioned, a lawn rake is often also considered a leaf rake, but has metal tines instead of plastic ones.
-As such, a lawn rake is better suitable for more intense lawn work with more leaf build up.
+As mentioned, a lawn rake is often also considered a leaf rake but has metal tines instead of plastic ones.
+As such, a lawn rake is better suited for more intense lawn work with more leaf build-up.

-A lawn rake, or otherwise a leaf rake, typically has long tines shaped like a hand fan with a piece in the middle holding the tines in place.
+A lawn rake (and also a leaf rake) typically has long tines shaped like a hand fan with a piece in the middle holding the tines in place.
 At the bottom, the edges of the tines are bent to create that claw effect.

-Lawn rakes are mostly used for collecting leaves, but can also be used for dealing with heavier garden debris such as sand and gravel.
+Lawn rakes are mainly used for collecting leaves, but can also be used for dealing with heavier garden debris such as sand and gravel.

 3. Bow Rake

-A bow rake is often referred to as a garden rake, and is designed for more heavy duty gardening work.
+A bow rake is often called a garden rake and is designed for more heavy-duty gardening work.
 The tines of a bow rake are typically short (around 3 inches) and made of metal.

 You may also come across the term bow head or bowhead rake, which is essentially the same as a bow rake, just a slightly different name.